bchainhub/foxar-docs/versioned_docs/version-1/reference/cli/probe/interface.md

           If not specified, the interface will be output to stdout.

   -j, --json
-          If specified, the interface will be output as JSON rather than Solidity
+          If specified, the interface will be output as JSON rather than Ylem

   -e, --etherscan-api-key <KEY>
           The Etherscan (or equivalent) API key